 How to reheat Turkey gravy with red wine?

 To reheat the gravy, you have two options, either reheat in a saucepan over the hob or use a microwave.
-Whichever option you chose just stir regularly and heat until steaming hot.
+Whichever option you choose just stir regularly and heat until steaming hot.

 Turkey Gravy with Red Wine - Make Your Own from Drippings